threader/AltanOS/Readme.md

 Run AltanOS.cmd from It's parent directory and the rest happens with some interaction.
 There are some pauses for input and information text, uninstalling Edge needs a mouse button click, 'PSWindowsUpdate' also require NuGet that requires confirmation.

-It will copy itself to the system partition equivlent to C:\AltanOS and C:\AltanOS.inst
+This project will copy itself to the system partition equivlent to C:\AltanOS and C:\AltanOS.inst

 - Important notes:
 	* Remember to grab the submodules.